-I wasn’t wild about whipped cream until I tried real whipped cream.
-Have you had it?
+Have you tasted real whipped cream?
 I sure hope so.
 It puts Cool Whip and the canned stuff to shame.

 Homemade whipped cream is ultra luxurious, decadent, and as delicious as the best vanilla ice cream.
 Real whipped cream doesn’t have any strange preservatives or additives, either.